davewsmith/jupyter-starter/README.md

 # Jupyter Starter

-Set up a VirtualBox VM with a Jupyter notebook server and basic Python Data Science libraries.
+Set up a VirtualBox VM with a Jupyter notebook server and basic Python3 Data Science libraries.

 ## Requirements